Hi there, I’m Liz – a self-taught artist.

 There were times when I didn’t have enough space in my life to create artwork, and that’s when it truly hit me—I couldn’t imagine living in a world where I wasn’t an artist.
 Simply taking photographs or experiencing moments wasn’t enough; I felt compelled to transform them into artworks of their own.
 That realisation made my path clear: it is my dream to turn this passion into my full-time career.

-Pet portait commissions are now available for 2025/2026.
+Pet portrait commissions are now available for 2026.

 I can’t truly say if I am more of a ‘cat or dog’ person.
 They are both too cute for me to decide, sorry.